HF-4532

 Enforcement Authority

-Attorney general may bring a civil action for violations of section 325M.41.
+Attorney general may bring a civil action for violations of § 325M.41.
 Private right of action available to any person injured by a violation.
 Injury is required for private plaintiffs.
-No cure period or safe harbor specified.
+No cure period or safe harbor is specified.

 Penalties

-Attorney general may recover civil penalties up to $10,000,000 for a first violation and up to $30,000,000 for subsequent violations, plus injunctive or declaratory relief.
-Private plaintiffs may recover actual damages, costs, disbursements, reasonable attorney fees, and other equitable relief as determined by the court.
-No statutory minimum for private actions; plaintiff must show injury.
+Attorney general enforcement: civil penalty up to $10,000,000 for a first violation and up to $30,000,000 for subsequent violations, plus injunctive or declaratory relief.
+Private right of action: actual damages, costs, disbursements, reasonable attorney fees, and other equitable relief as determined by the court.
+No statutory minimum damages for private plaintiffs; recovery requires proof of injury.

 Who Is Covered